 Luckily, my apartment building has a gym (score!), so I knew that I had the ability to make a change.
 But I also knew that with my busy schedule, I needed some type of accountability to keep me on track – making sure I was sticking with my plan to go to the gym every day!

-That’s when I found CoPilot.
-CoPilot is a remote training platform that allows me to connect with my trainer in a bunch of great ways without having to meet up in person.
+That’s when I found CoPilot, a remote training platform that allows me to connect with my trainer in a bunch of great ways without having to meet up in person.
 Not that I don’t love meeting up in person, but that stuff gets expensive, real quick!

 Instead, CoPilot relies on remote training, which basically works like this: